nagasudhirpulla/taming_python/blog/skills/folium_geojson.md

 mapObj.save('output.html')
 ```

-You can add multiple geojson layers
+You can add multiple GeoJSON layers to a map

 ### Control border and fill style of GeoJSON objects